mediacloud/web-search/doc/management-commands.md

 - Step 8: From the root folder run these commands:
   - `python mcweb/manage.py makemigrations` for creating new migrations based on the changes you have made to your models.

-  - python mcweb/manage.py migrate` to apply the migrations
+  - `python mcweb/manage.py migrate` to apply the migrations

 - Step 9: Delete the new migration files created in mcweb.backend.sources.migrations (there should be 2 for each model change)

-- Step 10: There should be no new changes (git status) and you can go back to `main`
+- Step 10: There should be no new changes (git status) and you should be able to checkout `main`